 Five Obscure Facts About Footballs

-The NFL Season kicked off this past weekend, and you likely spent several hours watching grown men play with a ball we call a Football.
+The NFL Season kicks off this weekend, and you will likely spend several hours watching grown men play with a ball we call a Football.
 It’s a ball that most people generally know very little about.
-While you may be up on the rules, strategy, teams, and players, how deep is your knowledge about the ball itself?
+In recent seasons we’ve learned much about the air that goes inside the ball, and while you may be up on the rules, strategy, teams, and players, how deep is your knowledge about the ball itself?

 Football has come an incredibly long way as a sport over the years, but alas, what changes has the sport’s ball undergone?
 Get ready to find out!